 I discovered this story when I saw a photo of the spooky-looking house in a newspaper while researching a different story.
 And, of course, who doesn't love a good haunted house story?
 I had no choice.
 I had to look into it, and I'm glad I did.
 Upon its recent edit, however, I discovered another side to this story that had been well hidden.
 Again, while researching another story, I came across a report of a ghost sighting on Foul Point shortly before the haunted house was built (see Hardy's Ghost).
 I was going to blend the ghost-sighting story with the Haunted House story because the two are related.
 But I decided ultimately that both stories stand well on their own.
 You can consider that it is a story told in two parts.
-The ghost story would be Part One, and this Haunted House story would be Part Two.
+Hardy's Ghost story would be Part One, and this Haunted House story would be Part Two.

-"1934::Dr. Fred Harling"
+"1934::Image of Dr. Fred Harling"

 Dr. Fred Harling, WW1 Pilot, Dentist, Hero.
 (1886-1934)

 I scoured for hours, trying to find a photo of Dr. Harling.
 This photo was the best I could find.
+He was very admired in the city, and his death was untimely.

 Thanks to all who shared their memories of the house in the Facebook comments.